Concept art showing the new pond

 Concept art of the view from the jetty

-Sustainable practices will guide the garden’s development, such as reusing steel from the former nursery greenhouses to create elements of the new pergola and repurposed water tower.
+Sustainable practices will guide the garden’s development, such as reusing steel from the former nursery greenhouses to create elements of the new pergola and a repurposed water tower.
 Additionally, concrete from demolition material will be recycled and transformed into growing mediums, making it a landmark for sustainable urban design.

 Katharina Erne, Associate Senior Landscape Architect, HTA Design said: